namharuma/Mail2Telegram/readme/README_EN.md

 2. Configure `config.py`:
    - Copy `config-template.py` and rename it to `config.py`
-   - Fill in the necessary configuration details (**if your account has 2FA enabled, please obtain an application password from your account**)
+   - Fill in the necessary configuration details

 ```bash
 EMAILS = [